 The Plan provides an automatic non-matched Employer contribution to certain eligible employees hired after December 31, 2009.
-Contributions as a percentage of the participant's compensation, as defined in the Plan, will equal 3% for employees younger than age 30; 3.5% for employees between the ages of 30 and 34; 4% for employees between the ages of 35 and 39; 4.5% for employees between the ages of 40 and 44; 5% for employees between the ages of 45 and 49; and 5.5% for employees age 50 and older.
+Contributions as a percentage of the participant's compensation, as defined in the Plan, will equal 3% for employees younger than age 30; 3.5% for employees between the ages of 30 and 34; 4% for employees between the ages of 45 and 49; and 5.5% for employees age 50 and older.
 Such contributions will be made regardless of an employee's election to participate in the Plan.
 Automatic Company contributions are generally subject to the same terms and conditions applicable to employer contributions, provided, however that the Company automatic contributions shall not be available for loans or hardship distributions.

 Participant Accounts.
 Each participant's account is credited with (a) the participant's contributions, (b) UTC's contributions and (c) Plan earnings and losses reduced by expense allocations.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
 Forfeited balances of terminated participants' non-vested Employer contribution amounts are used to reduce future UTC contributions and/or to pay Plan expenses.
-For the year ended December 31, 2015, amounts forfeited from non-vested accounts totaled approximately \$2.3 million, \$2 million of which was used to fund UTC's contributions.
-As of December 31, 2015 and 2014, the balance of forfeited non-vested accounts was \$185,912 and \$660,296, respectively.
+For the year ended December 31, 2017, amounts forfeited from non-vested accounts totaled approximately \$2.6 million, \$2.0 million of which was used to fund UTC's contributions.
+As of December 31, 2017 and 2016, the balance of forfeited non-vested accounts was \$294,305 and \$73,086, respectively.